-- Completion and submission of a manuscript that is sole authored to a refereed journal for publication. - Preparation and submission of a research grant application for funding to an appropriate agency.
+- Completion and submission of a manuscript in which the student is the principal (lead) author) to a refereed journal for publication. - Preparation and submission of a research grant application for funding to an appropriate agency.

 Dissertation (12- 24 Credits)

 Students complete and successfully defend a dissertation.